 In 1999, the College received accreditation to offer the Associate of Arts degree at its location in metropolitan Cincinnati.
-Chatfield serves a diverse student body at both its campuses, and has given many students a caring and nurturing environment within which to begin college.
+Chatfield serves a diverse student body at both its campuses and has given many students a caring and nurturing environment within which to begin college.

 Today, Chatfield College continues the Ursuline tradition of education for all.
-The College is a member of the Greater Cincinnati Collegiate Connection (GC3), and credits earned at Chatfield are easily transferable to other accredited institutions.
+The College is a member of the Greater Cincinnati Collegiate Connection (GC3) and the Online Consortium of Independent Colleges and Universities (OCICU), and credits earned at Chatfield are easily transferable to other accredited institutions.
 Chatfield College is an independent, Roman Catholic college that welcomes all students regardless of race, color, religion, sex, national origin, age, sexual orientation, gender identification, disability, or genetics.
 Chatfield is accredited by the Higher Learning Commission, 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602, and is governed by a Board of Trustees composed of Ursulines, business leaders, educators and other professionals from the greater Cincinnati area.